mogenius/docs/mogenius/docs/tutorials/how-to-set-up-mariadb-and-phpmyadmin-in-the-cloud.md

 Specifiy a name for the database service, select the branch in your repo and stage in your cloudspace you want to use.

-Now we need to set the environment variables:
+Now we need to set the environment variables.
+Most of them are pre-filled for you, and you can adjust them optionally.

 ![enter image description here](https://api.mogenius.com/file/id/1ce6c94f-b849-44c9-b316-eef6d71f1391)

 Three fields are mandatory: MariaDB_User, MariaDB_Password and MariaDB_ROOT_Password, with that other services can access MariaDB  database.
 You can choose your passwords from your list of secrets, create a new one or simply have one generated for you.
-If you create a new secret, they will be stored in your mogenius KeyVault for easy access later on.
+If you create a new secrent, they will be stored in your mogenius KeyVault for easy a ccess later on.
 To have a new secret generated automatically, click the wizard-button:

 ![enter image description here](https://api.mogenius.com/file/id/9ce82a26-eb36-4229-a5b7-daba90f6e8cb)